Why Choose Cedars-Sinai Marina del Rey Hospital for Vertebral Fracture Treatment?

 The only most effective measure to prevent vertebral fractures is to manage osteoporosis or bone thinning.
 Performing regular load-bearing exercises such as walking can help avoid bone loss and thereby compression fractures of the spine.

-To know more about the treatment of vertebral fractures, please consult our specialty-trained, skilled spinal surgeons at Marina Del Rey Hospital.
+To know more about the treatment of vertebral fractures, please consult our specialty-trained, skilled spinal surgeons at Cedars-Sinai Marina del Rey Hospital.